Bhagaban Das

 Bhagaban Das (born 18 November 1974) is an Indian politician who is serving as a member of the Tripura Legislative Assembly from Pabiachara since 2018 representing the Bharatiya Janata Party.
 He became Minister of Welfare of Scheduled Castes of Tripura in 2021.

 Personal life

 He was born in Ujan Dudhpur to Rakesh Chandra Das and Sushama Das.
-He is married to Soma Das and they both have 2 sons and 1 daughter.
+He is married to Soma Das, they have 2 sons and 1 daughter.

 Career

-He has joined Rashtriya Swayamsevak Sangh and worked for the Bharatiya Janata Party in the Assembly Election which was held during 1993.
-Later, he has worked as ‘Maha Mantri’ of Unakoti district.
-In 2008 and in 2013, he contested in the Assembly Election as a BJP candidate.
-In 2018, he was elected as an MLA of Tripura Legislative Assembly, and he is the currently the Minister of Welfare of Scheduled Castes of Tripura.
+He joined Rashtriya Swayamsevak Sangh and worked for the Bharatiya Janata Party in the 1993 Assembly Election.
+Later, he worked as ‘Maha Mantri’ of the Unakoti district.
+In 2008 and 2013, he contested the Assembly Election as a BJP candidate.
+In 2018, he was elected as a member of the Tripura Legislative Assembly, and he is the currently the Minister of Welfare of Scheduled Castes of Tripura.